iamer/addon-excalidraw/README.md

 This repository has two Home Assistant add-ons that work together to provide a local instance of excalidraw:
 * The main addon runs the latest release of excalidraw.
 For more information about excalidraw see their github repository (https://github.com/excalidraw/excalidraw).
-* The companion addong runs an instance of "excalidraw-room" to provide a persistent storage backend.
+* The companion addon runs an instance of "excalidraw-room" to provide a persistent storage backend.

 The main addon build applies two patches to the excalidraw code adapted from https://gitlab.com/kiliandeca/excalidraw-fork
 * Enable runtime configuration of the excalidraw websocket URL.
+  * The addon configuration option "VITE_APP_WS_SERVER_URL" can be changed from home assistant UI.
+  * This needs to be a URL pointing at where excalidraw is reachable over HTTPS.
+  * Excalidraw will try to reach the room server at the same URL under the path "/socket.io/" so that location should be proxied to the room server port.
+  * I recommend the excellent nginx proxy manager addon to configure this easily.
 * Enable collaboration when running in an iframe

 ## Screenshots